 Hi, I’m Camila.
-I am an international student completing a Masters in Public Health program, in the Department of Health Sciences.
+I am an international student completing a Masters in Public Health program, in Health Sciences.

 I’ve been at the University of York only since September.
 Coming from Canada, I sometimes stop, look around, and wonder how it is I came to live somewhere so breathtaking; so worldly, yet small and friendly; a place where almost every building around me is older than my country.
 Although these moments of astonishment come less frequently these days, 8 months into my time in York, my daily life as a Health Sciences student at the University of York still feels anything but mundane.

 Attending lectures, completing recommended readings and take-home exercises, and preparing module assessments is no easy feat.
 This term, much lighter in comparison to previous ones, I have only two modules: Health & Social Behaviour, and Health Policy.
 However, as a group we are feeling the dissertation pressure as we get closer to the end of the program; fewer modules this term doesn’t mean it will be easier.
 Thankfully I feel like I have found my place on campus and in the city in a way that makes me feel supported and able to succeed.
 I am motivated by knowledgeable and inspiring instructors, keen and caring supervisors, and a supportive environment.
 Additionally, I have identified my favorite study spaces, social places, and campus services and facilities that contribute to a healthy and productive daily routine.
 Last but certainly not least, I have developed meaningful friendships with a group of amazing people in my program, and we are there to support and celebrate each other through academic as well as personal struggles and achievements.

 Living off campus